 The collecting bank collects the collection amount from the buyer and transfers the proceeds to the remitting bank through a clearing system like EURO1/STEP1.
 But the MT400 can also be sent over the SWIFT Network if both banks have an account relationship.
 The collecting bank would be saying to the remitting bank: “I have received the money, you can debit my account with you and credit the final beneficiary.”

 The table below contains the fields that are transported in the SWIFT MT400 Message.
-As usual, we have added a column (comments) to provide further explanation and make the things clearer for our readers.
+As usual, we have added a column (comments) to provide further explanation and make things clearer for our readers.

 Narratives and notes on this SWIFT MT400 Message